 Earlier this year, the Delaware Supreme Court made headlines upholding the validity of a fee-shifting bylaw in ATP Tour, Inc. v.
 Deutscher Tennis Bund (91 A.3d 554).
 We reported on the decision, a likely related application of California law, and the Delaware legislatures’ response thereafter.
-The article can be found here.
 Also shortly after the decision, the Oklahoma State Legislature decided to amend their corporations code regarding shareholder’s derivative actions.
 In addition to gender-neutralizing the language for shareholder standing, the legislature added two subparts to §1126, giving the court discretion to award plaintiffs attorney fees in certain successful derivative actions and requiring non-prevailing parties to pay the prevailing party’s reasonable costs.

 Subpart (b) of the section states that the court may award the plaintiff reasonable costs, including reasonable attorney fees, if a substantial benefit is conferred on the corporation, by reason of settlement or compromise.
 Subpart (c) goes further, requiring the non-prevailing party, in a derivative suit against a foreign or domestic corporation, to pay the prevailing party’s reasonable costs.